-PFI is a cryogenic equipment manufacturer and industry leader in machining rigid foam plugs for cryogenic applications.
+PFI is a cryogenic equipment manufacturer and, as an industry leader in machining rigid foam plugs for cryogenic applications, is recertified in compliance with ISO 9001-2015 + AS9100D.
 We handle more than 50% of all the cryogenic plugs and corks in the United States.
 Our cryogenic manufacturers are also capable of servicing international clients with their machinable foam needs.

 As the Vice President of one of PFI’s long-standing clients, a major cryogenics equipment manufacturer, told us: